2020 Salt Lake City earthquake: Aftershocks

 More than 50 aftershocks were recorded within two hours of the main tremor.

 As of 11:00 MDT March 26, a total of 591 aftershocks have been observed and located by the University of Utah Seismograph Stations.
 The largest of the aftershocks were two M 4.6 events that occurred at 08:02 and 13:12 MDT on March 18.
 During the same time interval there were 33 events of M3 and greater.

 On the night of April 14, 2020, about a month after the main shock, a 4.2 magnitude aftershock occurred.
-Less than 2 days later on the morning of April 16, another aftershock of identical magnitude (4.2) occurred in the same location.
+Less than two days later, on the morning of April 16, another aftershock of magnitude 4.2 occurred in the same location.
 Because data appeared to indicate dwindling of local seismicity, the prolonged mainshock-aftershock time period, and relative consecutiveness and similarity of the aftershock pair led them to be a point of interest for Utah seismologists.
 It has been theorized that the first aftershock triggered the second.
-Coincidentally, the second aftershock occurred 2 hours before the Great Utah ShakeOut, one of many statewide earthquake preparedness drills.
+Coincidentally, the second aftershock occurred two hours before the Great Utah ShakeOut, one of many statewide earthquake preparedness drills.